zhen-huan-hu/rsync-snapshot/README.md

 # rsync-snapshot

 This script offers automated snapshot-style backup using `rsync`.
-It creates incremental backups of files and directories to a local backup drive.
+It creates incremental backups of files and directories to a local backup drive or directory.

 ## Features
-- Each snapshot backup is saved under its own folder with a time stamp attached.
+- Each snapshot backup is saved under its own directory with a time stamp attached.
 Backed-up files and directories can be accessed and therefore restored directly.
 - Unchanged files and directories are hardlinked to save space.
+- (Optionally) certain files and directories can be excluded from the backup process.
-- Umount backup drive after each backup circle to protect data intergrity.
+- (Optionally) a standalone backup drive can be mounted before and umounted after each backup circle to protect data intergrity.
 - Automatically rotate and purge old backups.
 - A symlink `last` always pointing to the latest backup snapshot.